 Baking soda is an effective solution to many home troubles.
 It can even replace branded cleaning agents and help you save a lot of money in the process.

-* You may also put baking soda on your car’s windshield to help repel rain.
+- You may also put baking soda on your car’s windshield to help repel rain.
 It can also be employed inside the car as a deodorizer.
-You may combine baking soda with some bath salts, put them in a sachet bag, and hang it inside your car.
+You may combine baking soda with some bath salts, put them in a sachet bag, and hang them inside your car.

-* Baking soda may also help repel the common home invaders such as cockroaches and ants.
+- Baking soda may also help repel common home invaders such as cockroaches and ants.
 You may place them under sinks to avoid the pests from coming over.

-* It is also your most effective, all-purpose cleaning agent.
-You can use baking soda to clean sinks, showers, plastic and porcelain tubs, toilets, carpets, rugs, vinyl floors, walls, garbage cans, fridge, furniture, counter tops, coffee makers, barbecue grills, baby bottles, drinking bottles, ovens, gas stoves, pots and pans, drains, and even your handbags and shoes.
+- It is also your most effective, all-purpose cleaning agent.
+You can use baking soda to clean sinks, showers, plastic and porcelain tubs, toilets, carpets, rugs, vinyl floors, walls, garbage cans, fridges, furniture, countertops, coffee makers, barbecue grills, baby bottles, drinking bottles, ovens, gas stoves, pots and pans, drains, and even your handbags and shoes.
 Ahhh, the list is endless!

 Cooking with Baking Soda

-* If you are having problems with the foul smell of fish or the distinctive taste of wild game, baking soda is the solution you should be looking for.
-Simply soak the meat onto a baking soda solution, put it inside the refrigerator, and wait for an hour before cooking.
+- If you are having problems with the foul smell of fish or the distinctive taste of wild game, baking soda is the solution you should be looking for.
+Simply soak the meat in a baking soda solution, put it inside the refrigerator, and wait for an hour before cooking.

-* Baking soda can also be employed as a deodorant.
+- Baking soda can also be employed as a deodorant.
 You simply need to apply it to your underarm with a powder puff.
-It will not only help keep bad odor away but also make your underarm whiter.
+It will not only help keep bad odor away but also make your underarms whiter.

-* Do you need a scrub?
+- Do you need a scrub?
 There’s no need to travel to a spa.
 You may just apply baking soda to your face and body.
-It is also effective in keeping your skin soft and smooth if you will mix in a cup to your bathwater.
+It is also effective in keeping your skin soft and smooth if you will mix it in a cup with your bathwater.
 Does your little one suffer from diaper rash?
 You may help soothe the pain and relieve the effects of the rash by adding some powder to your child’s bathwater.
-Bathing with baking soda may also help relieve certain skin irritations such as insect bites, bee stings, jellyfish sting, and wind-burns.
+Bathing with baking soda may also help relieve certain skin irritations such as insect bites, bee stings, jellyfish stings, and wind burns.

-* You may use baking soda as an antacid and as an effective solution to your heartburn.
-It may also help relieve stuffy nose by simply mixing a teaspoon onto your vaporizer.
+- You may use baking soda as an antacid and as an effective solution to your heartburn.
+It may also help relieve a stuffy nose by simply mixing a teaspoon onto your vaporizer.